fanghenshaometeor/ood-kpca-extension/README.md

 This is an **extension study** of our previous work accepted by NeurIPS'24: *Kernel PCA for Out-of-Distribution Detection* ([conference](https://proceedings.neurips.cc/paper_files/paper/2024/hash/f2543511e5f4d4764857f9ad833a977d-Abstract-Conference.html), [arxiv](https://arxiv.org/abs/2402.02949), [code](https://github.com/fanghenshaometeor/ood-kernel-pca)).

-*This repo. is being updated...*

-If our work benefits your researches, welcome to cite our paper!
+If our work benefits your researches, welcome to cite!
 ```
 @inproceedings{fang2024kpcaood,
 author = {Fang, Kun and Tao, Qinghua and Lv, Kexin and He, Mingzhen and Huang, Xiaolin and YANG, JIE},